fkirc/skip-duplicate-actions/README.md

 - Although GitHub's `paths-ignore` works well with `pull_request`-triggers, it does not really work with `push`-triggers.

 To overcome those limitations, `skip-duplicate-actions` provides a more flexible `paths_ignore` feature with an efficient backtracking-algorithm.
-Instead of stupidly looking at the current commit, `paths_ignore` will look for successful checks in the commit-history.
+Instead of stupidly looking at the current commit, `paths_ignore` will look for successful checks in your commit-history.

+## Skip if paths not changed

+In some projects, there are tests that should be only executed if some specific sub-directories were changed.
+Therefore, GitHub provides a [paths](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#onpushpull_requestpaths) feature out of the box.
+However, GitHub's `paths` has some limitations:

+- GitHub's `paths` cannot skip individual steps in a workflow.
+- GitHub's `paths` does not really work with `push`-triggers.

+To overcome those limitations, `skip-duplicate-actions` provides a more sophisticated `paths` feature.
+Instead of blindly skipping tests, the backtracking-algorithm will only skip if it can find a suitable check in your commit-history.

 ## Cancel outdated workflow-runs

 Typically, workflows should only run for the most recent commit.